-Sir James died July 17, 1691, in the 72nd year of his age,2 and James Earl of Findlater succeeded him in the office of High Sheriff of Banff.
+Sir James died July 17, 1691, in the 72d year of his age, and James Earl of Findlater, succeeded him in the office of High Sheriff of Banff.

-What is uncommon, there were not only poems made on Sir James after his death, but likewise some years before he died.
+What is uncommon, there was not only poems made on Sir James after his death, but likewise some years before he died.

-He left two younger sons and two daughters, his eldest son, and a third daughter, Lady Cocklarochie, having died before him.
+He left two younger sons and two daughters, his eldest son, and a third daughter, Lady Coclarachy having died before him.